 - Chemicals within the testing room, such as paint, cleansers, gasoline and more, which can falsely increase the results of the test

 - Acid reflux of the suspect, which will make results falsely inflated

 - Cigarette smoking, as smokers will often have higher levels of acetaldehyde in their system, which breathalyzers will frequently interpret as alcohol

 Additionally, factors like how long ago you drank and if you vomited or burped can affect the test.
 For example, if you drank immediately before driving, you would not have absorbed the alcohol into your system and would not be intoxicated, but by the time you took the breathalyzer after being arrested, the alcohol will have entered your system.
 Alternatively, if you still had alcohol in your mouth from a drink, the test will be artificially high as it will be measuring that alcohol, not what’s in your system.
 Vomiting or burping will also increase your test results by adding additional alcohol fumes to your breath.
-If you vomit or burp, police are supposed to wait at least 15 mihnutes before performing a breathalyzer test, but this rule is often overlooked.
+If you vomit or burp, police are supposed to wait at least 15 minutes before performing a breathalyzer test, but this rule is often overlooked.

-With all this in mind, it’s easy to see why anyone who has failed a breathalyzer should immediately contact a San Diego DUI defense lawyer as soon as possible.
+With all this in mind, it’s easy to see why anyone who has failed a breathalyzer should immediately contact a DUI lawyer as soon as possible.
 Make sure you also record everything you can remember about the arrest and breathalyzer test.
 If you smoked, vomited, had a fever or held your breath, it could affect your results.

 If you have any questions about breathalyzer machines or if you have been accused of driving under the influence, please call Peter M. Liss at (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.